What is hospice care?

 Hospice care is for people who are chronically, terminally, or seriously ill.
 This type of care is usually long term and takes place in the home rather than in a hospital or another medical facility.

 When someone makes the choice to go with hospice care, in most cases they have stopped trying to find a cure for their illness, and want care that will keep them comfortable and in their home.

 What does Medicare cover?

-Medicare covers many options through Medicare Part A. You can be qualified for coverage as long as you meet requirements deemed necessary by your doctor, accept palliative care, and sign an agreement that you are seeking hospice care rather than treatments for your condition.
+Medicare covers many options through Medicare Part A. You can qualify for coverage as long as you meet requirements deemed necessary by your doctor, accept palliative care, and sign an agreement that you are seeking hospice care rather than treatment for your condition.

 - Doctor services

 - Medical equipment, like wheelchairs or walkers